-On October 5, 2011, the Company acquired the 50.1% shareholder's entire equity interest in Ruffino for €50.3 million (\$68.6 million).
+On October 5, 2011, the Company acquired the 50.1% shareholder's entire equity interest in Ruffino for \notin 50.3 million (\$68.6 million).
 In conjunction with this acquisition, all of the aforementioned legal actions were settled.
-As a result of this acquisition, the Company assumed indebtedness of Ruffino, net of cash acquired, of €54.2 million (\$73.1 million).
+As a result of this acquisition, the Company assumed indebtedness of Ruffino, net of cash acquired, of \notin 54.2 million (\$73.1 million).
 The purchase price was financed with revolver borrowings under the 2006 Credit Agreement.
 In accordance with the acquisition method of accounting, the identifiable assets acquired and the liabilities assumed have been measured at their acquisition-date fair values.
 The acquisition of Ruffino was not material for purposes of supplemental disclosure per the FASB guidance on business combinations.
 Prior to the acquisition of Ruffino, the Company recognized a net foreign currency loss of \$2.1 million on the contingent obligation originally recorded in the fourth quarter of fiscal 2011.
 This net loss is included in selling, general and administrative expenses on the Company's Consolidated Statements of Operations.
-In connection with the acquisition of Ruffino, the Company recognized net gains of \$8.4 million related primarily to the gain on the revaluation of the Company's previously held 49.9% equity interest in Ruffino to the acquisition-date fair value (consisting largely of the reclassification of the related foreign currency translation adjustments previously recognized in other comprehensive income), and the revaluation of the Company's contingent obligation originally recorded in the fourth quarter of fiscal 2011.
-These net gains are included in selling, general and administrative expenses on the Company's Consolidated Statements of Operations.
-The results of operations of the Ruffino business are reported in the Company's CWNA segment and are included in the consolidated results of operations of the Company from the date of acquisition.
+In connection with the acquisition of Ruffino, the Company recognized net gains of \$8.4 million related primarily to the gain on the revaluation of the Company's previously held 49.9% equity interest in Ruffino to the acquisition-date fair value (consisting largely of the reclassification of the related foreign currency translation adjustments previously recognized in other comprehensive income), and the revaluation of the Company's Consolidated Statements of Operations are included in selling, general and administrative expenses on the fourth quarter of fiscal 2011.
+These net gains are included in selling, general and administrative expenses on the related foreign currency translation adjustments previously recognized in other comprehensive income), and the revaluation of the Company's Consolidated Statements of Operations of the Ruffino business are reported in the Company's CWNA segment and are included in the consolidated results of operations